City to the Sea Path: Perth CBD to City Beach, Perth, Australia

 I have now been a Sandgroper (a nickname used to describe people from Western Australia, probably because there is A LOT of sand around) for a year now and have enjoyed exploring the Perth Metropolitan area by foot for much of this time (weather, wine and sports broadcasts permitting).
 After some quiet contemplation on the previous year's paths it dawns on me ...
 I have expended many a footstep next to water.
 This makes sense as Perth is blessed with a beautiful Indian Ocean coastline, the majestic Swan River and a number of lakes.

 It's about time I tried a path that doesn't follow water.
 After a Google "walking in perth" search I stumble across the Western Australian Department of Transport website, which contains a number of path brochures with maps.
 A route which really stood out was the City to the Sea path which, as the name suggests, leads from the Perth CBD to the coast, specifically City Beach.
 Yes I know it still involves water, but I won't be walking along it, I will be walking to it.
-The City to the Sea path also stood out because it traverses an area I have never explored and there is easy public transport options at both ends.
+The City to the Sea path also stood out because it traverses an area I have never explored and there are easy public transport options at both ends.

 While the City to the Sea brochure is targeted at bike riders the path is actually shared with pedestrians.
 The path starts from the Perth Train Station, follows the Fremantle train line for a while and then passes by the inner city shopping precincts of Harbour Town Shopping Centre and Subiaco.
 After the retail therapy the path passes by the more natural settings of Perry Lakes, Bold Park and Jubilee Park before reaching City Beach.